- Estimate the extent of your water damage or flood.

 Ceiling Water Damage

 A leaky roof top is a possible cause for ceiling water damage.
 One more common cause for ceiling water damage is due to condensation from your air conditioner.
 A burst hot water heater in the attic also can cause ceiling water damage.
-On top of that, whenever there’s upstairs bathroom water damage, it may reflect over the downstairs ceiling right under the affected area.
-Last but not least, leaky pipes are an additional possibility for water damage ceiling.
+On top of that, whenever there’s upstairs bathroom water damage, it may reflect over the downstairs ceiling right under the effected area.
+Last but not least, leaky pipes can also cause ceiling water damage.

 Here the ten most typical questions regarding ceiling water damage that our customers request: